MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 # Create a unified view of your business contacts

-For business accounts (B-to-B), after [unifying the accounts](map-entities.md), unify the contacts.
+After [unifying business accounts](map-entities.md), unify the contacts.
 The contact unification process maps contact data from your data sources, removes duplicates, matches the data across entities, sets up semantic mapping, creates relationships between contacts and accounts, and then creates a unified contact profile.

 ## Select source fields for contact unification